How To Stop Caring What Others Think About You

 Final Words

-String enough of these moments together, and you’ve built a life that’s actually yours.
+Practice not checking for reactions.
+String enough of those moments together and you’ll have built a life that’s truly yours.

 “The eyes of others our prisons; their thoughts our cages.” — Virginia Woolf